Jwoo5/ecg-qa/README.md

 As a result, our dataset includes diverse ECG interpretation questions, including those that require a comparative analysis of two different ECGs.
 In addition, we have conducted numerous experiments to provide valuable insights for future research directions.
 We believe that ECG-QA will serve as a valuable resource for the development of intelligent QA systems capable of assisting clinicians in ECG interpretations.

+# Release Notes
+* 1.0.0
+    * Initial release of the dataset

 # Demonstrations
 We provide [Google Colab Notebook](https://colab.research.google.com/drive/1LLHwtdfAw1jQ26jdHvT2bzDLoWZRrRA-?usp=sharing) to facilitate the users to skim over the dataset.